 What impact can ambassadors create for your HR?

 The social network of an ambassador is more than likely an extent of his personal self.
-This means this network will share the same interest on a few levels and can easily be leveraged for recruiting by example.
-Check out here on how Dataflow recruited 2 HR profiles for their business using Social Seeder
+This means this network will share the same interests on a few levels and can easily be leveraged for recruiting by example.
+Check out here on how Dataflow recruited two HR profiles for their business using Social Seeder

 Impact in numbers:

 - 52% of people asked to share recruitment content in their network did so

 - Facebook is the platform that creates the most impact (50% more than avg) for the HR industry

 - Twitter is the lesser performing platform (performing 50% less than avg)

 - An average ambassador that posts HR content gets 15 clicks

 - People find job posts from their network more trustworthy hence the conversion to apply is higher